Context-Awareness Enhances 5G Multi-Access Edge Computing Reliability: Context-Awareness in Trust Zone

-Thus, from real-time information of devices (mobility and position) and edge clouds (coverage area, traffic model and backhaul throughput), we are able to extract high-level context information such as user motion pattern and backhaul outage probability, as illustrated in Fig.~\ref{fig:synchronization}.
-These context information can be used to estimate the CSSO risk for every certain device in different edge clouds.
-The subscriber authentication information of the device should only be synchronized to the edge clouds where the device has high CSSO risk above a pre-defined threshold, so that less redundant backhaul traffic is generated.
-By setting the threshold to different levels, the MNO is able to balance its interests in operating cost and MEC service reliability.
+Thus, from real-time information of devices (mobility and position) and ECs (coverage area, traffic model and backhaul throughput), we are able to extract high-level context information such as user motion pattern and backhaul outage probability, as illustrated in Fig.~\ref{fig:synchronization}.
+These context information can be used to estimate the CSSO risk in different ECs for every certain device.